 IBM was always known as a company that used its monopoly position in data processing machines to extract extremely high service fees from their clients.
 However, for much, if not most of its history, it can be considered an innovative company.

-Always predatory, IBM at least used used to add value to the economy, instead of just extracting from it, with products like the all transistor 1401.
+It is always predatory.
+IBM used to add value to the economy, instead of just extracting from it, with products like all-transistor 1401.

 What Happens to Vendors Acquired by IBM?

 IBM acquires many software vendors, but the evidence is that these vendors gradually lose their relevance over time and that they move from being innovators to laggards in the marketplace.
-This is not actually that damaging to IBM because they only need their acquisition to be viable for a few years before they can make their money back with their lucrative consulting work, which is partially at least, based on their ability to acquire firms.
+This is not actually that damaging to IBM because they only need their acquisition to be viable for a few years before making their money back with their lucrative consulting work, which is partially at least based on their ability to acquire firms.

-- For current customers of an application, they now are hit up by IBM salespeople, and their application costs increase.
+- IBM salespeople now hit up current customers of an application, and their application costs increase.

-- The investment in the software is diminished because IBM is not able to develop the product further very much, and in fact, that is not even IBM’s focus.
+- The software investment is diminished because IBM is not able to develop the product further very much, and in fact, that is not even IBM’s focus.